 However, Egyptian immigration officials occasionally deny entrance without explanation, so if you are worried about your eligibility for entrance, apply for a visa at an Egyptian consulate before departing.

 If you will be either working or taking classes while in Egypt, you must obtain a work or study visa prior to leaving.
 Egypt also requires all visitors over the age of 15 who are in Egypt longer than 30 days to take an HIV test.
-For more information on visas and medical requirements, visit the consulate website.

 The cost of living in Egypt is said to be about 50% lower than that of the US.
 Gappers can expect to spend between $150-300 per month on a fully-furnished one bedroom apartment.